 Students should meet on an individual basis with their advisor several times each semester.
 Both individual and group meetings are quite important, especially prior to registration, as academic advisors must review the students’ proposed schedules and approve them for student registration on WebAdvisor.
 These meetings also allow for discussions about the student’s major/minor, possible internships, and career planning.
 Some departments schedule group advisement to inform students about activities and new classes in the major while others offer special programming and events regarding major-related topics, e.g., departmental research opportunities and internships.

 While it is integral to Le Moyne’s mission for faculty and administrators to encourage students to seek their assistance, sometimes students are at a crossroads and need additional, immediate or more intensive support for their well-being and academic success.
 Students can also experience unexpected extenuating circumstances during their time at Le Moyne that will affect their academic performance and their lives while at college.
 For that reason, Le Moyne has established the Early Alert Sytem Exchange (EASE), a confidential early intervention and referral process that provides avenues for professors, administrators, and staff with the means to identify students in need of additional support.
 These students may exhibit risk factors that may limit their ability to be successful at Le Moyne.
 Such factors may include academic challenges, major life events causing overwhelming stress, unmet emotional or medical needs, or lack of a support structure.
 In addition, EASE also identifies students with multiple deficiencies at mid-term and those who are not following required academic probation guidelines.
-The EASE process is led by the Assistant Dean for Student Development and the Director for Academic Advising and Support.
+The EASE process is led by the Assistant Dean for Student Success.

 Tutoring at Le Moyne